c0j5/ascii-hex/README.md

 # ascii-hex

 ## Description
 This program converts hexadecimal bytes from `inputBuf` into their ASCII representation and prints them to the screen.

-Two versions are included:
-1. **Main Version**: Direct conversion in main loop
+**Main Version**: Direct conversion in main loop
-2. **Extra Credit Version**: Uses a dedicated subroutine for nibble-to-ASCII conversion

 ## Requirements
 - Linux environment